kushul/serveys/README.md

 ## Key aspects
 - Used Vuetify 2+ to follow proper design (material design)
 - Used axios to make http request
+- Centralized store for all the components in the application (vuex)
 - Fully responsive (mobile friendly)
 - Darkmode version available (toggle in footer)
 - Added loading status